-MS0230 TCVM for Hepatic and Endocrine
+MS0230 TCVM for Hepatic and Endocrine Diseases

-Diseases (2 semester credit hours) hybrid or online This course reviews not only the individual Chinese herbals and formulas, but also the in-depth knowledge of the traditional Chinese medical Liver physiology and pathology.
+This course reviews not only the individual Chinese herbals and formulas, but also the in-depth knowledge of the traditional Chinese medical Liver physiology and pathology.
 The course provides a systematic approach to endocrine diseases including diabetes mellitus, Cushing's disease, hypo- and hyperthyroidism, cholangitis, jaundice, ascites, hepatitis, hepatomegaly, liver abscesses, ophthalmic disease, and seizure disorders.
 Tongue and pulse demos with diagnosis instruction in dogs and horses are included as well.
-(Prerequisite or corequisite: MS0205)
+(Prerequisite or co-requisite: MS0205)